byorgey/blog/posts/2026/06/26/FTA-holes.lagda.md

 Well, as you can see, it *is* just a few lines of code, but all is not
 well: although this function typechecks, Agda can't tell that it is terminating!
-(I added the `NON_TERMINATING` pragma so I could include this bad version of `divMod` in the code without causing an error.)
+(I added the `NON_TERMINATING` pragma so I could include this bad version of `divAlg` in the code without causing an error.)
-The problem is that the recursive call to `divMod` is on `n′`, which is not a subterm of `n`, but instead comes from the call to `decreaseBy?`.
+The problem is that the recursive call to `divAlg` is on `n′`, which is not a subterm of `n`, but instead comes from the call to `decreaseBy?`.
 Agda has no way of knowing whether the result from some random function call is going to end up being smaller than the